WebizenAI/devdocs/old-work-archives/2018-webizen-net-au/about/references/social-informatics-design-concept-and-principles.md

 Yet the field of consideration has moreover been made in relation to the manufacture of things, rather than the consideration of how it may play a role in consciousness, or moreover; what it means to use science, to make our worlds, a better, more sustainable place.
 For ourselves, and others.

-<span style="font-weight: 400;">It is expected that the advent of quantum computing will disruptively influence the otherwise binary serviced means of analytics and analysis.
-The means through which some qualities of a ‘</span>*<span style="font-weight: 400;">quantum infosphere</span>*<span style="font-weight: 400;">’ can seemingly be achieved, is through the development of tools that makes use of *personal ontologies* via *temporally aligned notation*, within an *socially interwoven informatics,* computational environment.</span>
+It is expected that the advent of quantum computing will disruptively influence the otherwise binary serviced means of analytics and analysis.
+The means through which some qualities of a ‘quantum infosphere’ can seemingly be achieved, is through the development of tools that makes use of *personal ontologies* via *temporally aligned notation*, within an *socially interwoven informatics,* computational environment.

 ###### segmentation of informatics structures

-<span style="font-weight: 400;">The use of a computational environment built upon a means through which a ‘knowledge banking industry’ provisions personal information spheres, seeks to instrumentally influence the informatics topologies (graph architecture).</span>
+The use of a computational environment built upon a means through which a ‘knowledge banking industry’ provisions personal information spheres, seeks to instrumentally influence the informatics topologies (graph architecture).

-> <span style="font-weight: 400;">Inforgs are able to be employed by agents for the purpose of evaluating complex interference patterns brought about by the acts, arts and interactions of humanity with the natural world and the artificium universitas in which humanity preserves custodianship. </span>
+> Inforgs are able to be employed by agents for the purpose of evaluating complex interference patterns brought about by the acts, arts and interactions of humanity with the natural world and the artificium universitas in which humanity preserves custodianship.

-<span style="font-weight: 400;">This theorem, should be technically possible today through the application of implicitly defined, information theory, in relation to the use of APIs provided by existing stakeholders (ie: leading social-network-silos). </span>
+This theorem, should be technically possible today through the application of implicitly defined, information theory, in relation to the use of APIs provided by existing stakeholders (ie: leading social-network-silos).

-> <span style="font-weight: 400;">Whether it be for targeted advertising or otherwise.
-How these systems actually work, is now considered to be proprietary ‘knowledge equity’ of the relevent providers.</span>
+> Whether it be for targeted advertising or otherwise.
+How these systems actually work, is now considered to be proprietary ‘knowledge equity’ of the relevent providers.

 Given it is the case that these international organisations cannot manually process everything; the role of artificial intelligence is increasing exponentially.

-<span style="font-weight: 400;">Machine Learning and other forms of Artificial Intelligence Agents form an artificial ‘sense’ of ‘cognitive’ function through the practice of consuming very large amounts of information made available to it, as to form an evaluation framework that, whilst often related to probability, forms the means to engender a yes/no answer as to present a result. </span><span style="font-weight: 400;">It is important for the *useful purpose* of these agents; to make distinct that which is consistent with an informatics embodiment of our “natural world” and/or ‘truth’. </span><span style="font-weight: 400;">The intangible constructs of informatics system forms; cause impacts in the real world. </span>
+Machine Learning and other forms of Artificial Intelligence Agents form an artificial ‘sense’ of ‘cognitive’ function through the practice of consuming very large amounts of information made available to it, as to form an evaluation framework that, whilst often related to probability, forms the means to engender a yes/no answer as to present a result.
+It is important for the *useful purpose* of these agents; to make distinct that which is consistent with an informatics embodiment of our “natural world” and/or ‘truth’.
+The intangible constructs of informatics system forms; cause impacts in the real world.

-> <span style="font-weight: 400;">In effect, the information systems design methodology becomes instrumental in the means and methods used to shape our world.</span>
+> In effect, the information systems design methodology becomes instrumental in the means and methods used to shape our world.

 <span style="font-weight: 400;">The means in which rules are applied, renders an inexorable influence upon the governance of the health of our environment. </span>

-<span style="font-weight: 400;">In nature, the manner in which risks are managed is by ensuring autonomy of individual organisms, in a manner that does not preserve significant factors of risk across the species should a problem exist within an isolated organism or group; as is currently applied artificially, by the highly centralised nature of business systems logic, as is applied globally through current applications. </span>
+In nature, the manner in which risks are managed is by ensuring autonomy of individual organisms, in a manner that does not preserve significant factors of risk across the species should a problem exist within an isolated organism or group; as is currently applied artificially, by the highly centralised nature of business systems logic, as is applied globally through current applications.

-<span style="font-weight: 400;">Through the practice of converting the means in which information is managed to become ‘human centric’; the acts of humans as individuals are brought into the equations used by others for other purposes. </span>
+Through the practice of converting the means in which information is managed to become ‘human centric’; the acts of humans as individuals are brought into the equations used by others for other purposes.

-> <span style="font-weight: 400;">We are furnished the means to reconsider virtue and relevance for areas of science used to define a structure for humanity as the seminal actors for all environments, as may otherwise evolve as to serve the best interests of </span>*<span style="font-weight: 400;">persona artificum &amp; ficta</span>*<span style="font-weight: 400;">.</span>
+> We are furnished the means to reconsider virtue and relevance for areas of science used to define a structure for humanity as the seminal actors for all environments, as may otherwise evolve as to serve the best interests of *<span style="font-weight: 400;">persona artificum &amp; ficta</span>*<span style="font-weight: 400;">.</span>
 >
 > A knowledge banking industry puts humanity in control of artificial intelligence related systems.

 ##### Bringing Human Experience into the Dynamics

-<span style="font-weight: 400;">In my work, i have considered the use of cryptography, linked-data related technologies in a manner that is paired with considerations of </span>*<span style="font-weight: 400;">the</span>* *<span style="font-weight: 400;">dynamics,</span>*<span style="font-weight: 400;"> as explained by way of quantum physics theory; which i don’t really claim to understand, other than noting the algorithms do exist and can be applied online to social-systems. </span>
+<span style="font-weight: 400;">In my work, i have considered the use of cryptography, linked-data related technologies in a manner that is paired with considerations of </span>*<span style="font-weight: 400;">the</span>* dynamics, as explained by way of quantum physics theory; which i don’t really claim to understand, other than noting the algorithms do exist and can be applied online to social-systems.

-<span style="font-weight: 400;">The inspiration for having started these works back in 2000, was brought about in relation to considerations of how neural synapses worked; which was a field of accolade studied by my grandfathers cousin, [john carew eccles](https://www.nobelprize.org/prizes/medicine/1963/eccles/biographical/).
-Interestingly, it has later been found this work has been [cited by works](https://plato.stanford.edu/entries/qt-consciousness/#3.2) consistent with the form of views produced overtime. </span>
+The inspiration for having started these works back in 2000, was brought about in relation to considerations of how neural synapses worked; which was a field of accolade studied by my grandfathers cousin, [john carew eccles](https://www.nobelprize.org/prizes/medicine/1963/eccles/biographical/).
+Interestingly, it has later been found this work has been [cited by works](https://plato.stanford.edu/entries/qt-consciousness/#3.2) consistent with the form of views produced overtime.

 The hypothesis now-therefore becomes;